reload/os2loop/web/profiles/custom/os2loop/modules/os2loop_cookies/README.md

 This module adds a form for containing cookies configuration.
-Each submodule provides it's own form field for attaching cookies script and html attributes.
+Each submodule provides its own form field for attaching cookies script and html attributes.